• Study level

 Objectives

-The objective of this teaching unit is to present the properties of non-aqueous solvents at high temperatures (molten salts except oxides, liquid metals) and physico-chemical phenomena (solvation, non-protonic acidity, oxidation-reduction) in order to help the understanding of the processes of elaboration of glasses and purification of materials by pyrometallurgical way.
+The objective of this teaching unit is to present the properties of non-aqueous solvents at high temperatures (molten salts excluding oxides, liquid metals) and physicochemical phenomena (solvation, non-protonic acidity, oxidation-reduction) in order to help understand the processes of glass production and purification of materials by pyrometallurgical means.

 Read more